michaelrsweet/pdfio/doc/pdfio.md

 - `format_table`: formats a table.

 Formatted content is organized into arrays of `linefrag_t` and `tablerow_t` structures for a line of content or row of table cells, respectively.
-These are passed to the `render_line` and `render_row` functions to actually produce content in the PDF document.

 #### High-Level Formatting